zelloptt/zello-android-client-sdk/README.md

 }
 ```

-Please note that all events interface methods are called on __UI thread__ so if you need to do any potentially slow processing, move it to background thread.
+__NB__: All events interface methods are called on __UI thread__ so if you need to do any potentially slow processing, move it to background thread.

 ### Switching user accounts